 Our approach exploits multiple mechanisms to modulate the ECS

 Artelo’s business model is to develop multiple pharmacological approaches to ECS modulation.
-Candidate therapeutic compounds within our current portfolio are based on targeting cannabinoid receptors and endocannabinoid transport inhibition using synthetic cannabinoids and new chemical entity approaches.
+Candidate therapeutic compounds within our current portfolio are based on targeting cannabinoid receptors and endocannabinoid transport inhibition.

 Modulating the ECS shows vast promise to relieve an array of symptoms, including pain, nausea, anxiety, sleeplessness, decreased appetite, and inflammation.
 The clinical use of cannabinoids is probably best known in multiple sclerosis and nausea associated with cancer, and there are several pharmaceutical products that modulate the ECS already available in many countries.